Love French Food

 Judith Coates

-This is such a delicious dish and very inexpensive to make too.
-Use one or two hard cheeses for excellent flavor!
+This is such a delicious dish and very inexpensive to make.
+Start with a simple béchamel sauce, beaten eggs, with one or two hard cheeses for excellent flavor!

 Print Recipe Pin